 Guided Tours of Heyward House Museum and Welcome Center: The museum offers guided tours of the four-room Carolina farmhouse and two outbuildings, which are filled with interesting artifacts and furnishings from the late 1800s into the 1920s.
 Tours last approximately 45 minutes to an hour and are offered as visitors arrive unless previously scheduled. $10; reservations are not required except for groups of 10 or more.
 10 a.m.-4 p.m.
 Monday-Friday and 10 a.m.-3 p.m.
 Saturdays, Heyward House Museum and Welcome Center, 70 Boundary St., Bluffton. www.heywardhouse.org.

 Deas Guyz at The Jazz Corner: $10.
-7:30 p.m.-11 p.m.
+7:30-11 p.m.
 Sundays, The Jazz Corner, 1000 William Hilton Parkway, Hilton Head Island.
+843-842-8620.

-Jazz By The Sea: Modern and classic jazz by the Mike Barbara Trio in one of Hilton Head's most beautiful venues.
-Featuring pianist Bill Peterson.
+“Jazz By the Sea”: Modern and classic jazz by the Mike Barbara Trio, featuring pianist Bill Peterson.
 7-9 p.m.
 Tuesdays and Thursdays.
 Ocean Lounge, Sea Pines Beach Club, Hilton Head Island.
 842-843-1888.

 History Classes at Heritage Library: $15 for Heritage Library members; $20 for non-members.
 10:30 a.m.-noon Tuesdays, Heritage Library, 2 Corpus Christi Suite 100, Hilton Head Island.
 843-686-6560.